-M.S.L.S. with Pennsylvania School Library Media Certification
+M.S.L.S. with Pennsylvania Library Science Certification

-In addition to the above, students who begin their M.S.L.S. with Pennsylvania School Library Media Certification program in Spring 2002 or later must meet the following additional requirements:
+In addition to the above, students earning their initial M.S.L.S. certification with Pennsylvania Library Science Certification program in Spring 2002 or later must meet the following additional requirements:

-- 1. completion of at least six credits of collegelevel mathematics; and - 2. completion of at least six credits of collegelevel English composition and literature.
+- 1. completion of at least six credits of college-level mathematics; and - 2. completion of at least six credits of college-level English composition and literature.